Loganritter1/TICKER---research/lab08.md

 python TSLA-research\asbury_pe_comps.py
 ```

-The Asbury two-peer median-implied Tesla price was $231.00.
-For each peer, divide its closing price by its annual GAAP diluted EPS to calculate its P/E multiple, then multiply that multiple by Tesla’s annual GAAP diluted EPS.
+The Asbury two-peer median-implied price was $231.00.
+For each peer, divide its closing price by its annual GAAP diluted EPS to calculate its P/E multiple, then multiply that multiple by Asbury's annual GAAP diluted EPS.
 Take the median of the two implied per-share prices.
 Do not add cash or subtract debt, since P/E is already an equity per-share valuation metric.

 ## Define / discover